TYPO3-cookbooks/VagrantTypo3Org/README.md

 ## 3. Install Vagrant

-Go to <http://downloads.vagrantup.com/tags/v1.0.7>, download and install the package for your OS.
+Go to <https://www.vagrantup.com/downloads.html>, download and install the package for your OS.

-Note: At the time of writing version 1.1 and up won't work.
+If you have any issues with the latest version, try the prior minor release.

 ### alternative on Linux (Debian-like)